What is Neo-Synalar?

-Wash your hands before and after using fluocinolone and neomycin topical, unless you are using the medication to treat the skin on your hands.
+Wash your hands before and after using fluocinolone and neomycin, unless you are using Neo-Synalar to treat the skin on your hands.

-Call your doctor if your symptoms do not improve, if they get worse while using this medicine.
+Call your doctor if your symptoms do not improve after 2 weeks of using this medicine.

 What happens if I miss a dose?

 Apply the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not apply two doses at one time.